English

 Vitamin C powder

 Powder is a super accessible option that you can easily add to water or a smoothie.
-It dissolves quickly, ensuring rapid absorption.
-A big advantage is that you can easily determine the dosage yourself.
+It dissolves quickly, allowing for rapid absorption.
+A major advantage is that you can easily determine the dosage yourself.
 The only downside?
-Vitamin C powder is often based on ascorbic acid, which can be too acidic for some people.
-But it is, of course, ideal for those who have difficulty taking pills.
+Vitamin C powder is often based on ascorbic acid, which may be too acidic for some people.
+However, it is ideal for those who have difficulty swallowing pills.

 Tip: The enamel on your teeth doesn't fare well with the extreme acidity of vitamin C powder.
 Therefore, drink it with a straw to protect your teeth as much as possible.